 But without warning, Smith's dreams took a detour.

 At 24, he was diagnosed with dilated cardiomyopathy, a condition in which the heart muscle's strength slowly erodes until the heart can no longer adequately supply the body with blood.
 Over the next three years, Smith grew too sick to work or enjoy his children, and by the time he was 27, the disease had progressed to the point that the young man was near death.
 Finally, doctors at the University of California San Francisco Medical Center concluded that his only hope for survival was to receive a transplanted heart.
 And on Thanksgiving Day 2002, he was taken to surgery.

 Lonnie Smith's story is recounted in gripping detail in the award-winning television documentary "A Change of Heart," which has aired on public television stations throughout California.
 Following are excerpts of interviews conducted with Smith:

 When did you first fall ill?

-I first got sick in 1999, as a result of viral pneumonia.
+I first got sick, as a result of viral pneumonia.
 I was living in Denver with my family, and one day I woke up and I couldn't breathe.
 I went to the hospital and they ran some tests and found that my lungs were full of fluid and my heart was severely enlarged.
 What happened was I came down with the viral pneumonia but didn't suffer symptoms for several weeks.
 It ended up damaging my heart.
 I was diagnosed with dilated cardiomyopathy and given medicines to try and treat it.